marcomicera/followifier/board/followifier/README.md

 1. Run the [`core`](../../core/server) server and take note of its IP address and port
     - More instructions on how to do it [here](../../core/server/README.md)
 1. Configure the [`core`](../../core/server) server's IP address and port in [`main/components/flusher.h`](main/components/flusher.h)
+1. Preferably clean the project either with `idf.py clean` or `idf.py fullclean`
+1. Build the project with `idf.py build`
 1. Flash and run the software on all boards with:
     ```cpp
     $ idf.py -p <port> flash monitor